The Belfair is a 50:50 composite, half Jersey and half Irish Dexter.

 photo credit: Dexter X Jersey; Amlwch-Anglesey on preloved.co.uk

-Distinctions between Division I and Division II are not indicators or representative of differences in quality or value; they simply document differences in documentation / verification levels of genotype and phenotype in a breeding program.
+Distinctions between Division I and Division II are not indicators or representative of differences in quality or value; they simply document differences in documentation / verification levels, or differences between genotype and phenotype in a breeding program.

 Frame Score: All sizes are acceptable.
 Frame score is requested in application.